Consensys/doc.web3signer/docs/HowTo/Use-Signing-Keys.md

 Enable the key manager API by running Web3Signer with the [`--key-manager-api-enabled` subcommand](../Reference/CLI/CLI-Subcommands.md#key-manager-api-enabled).

+!!! caution

+    The key manager API is an early access feature and is still in development.

 ### List keys

 List all validating public keys known to and decrypted by the keystore with the [`list keys` endpoint](https://consensys.github.io/web3signer/web3signer-eth2.html#operation/KEYMANAGER_LIST).